j2abro/stablecoin-risk-assessment-framework/README.md

 ---

 ## Notes on Use
-- Score **0** when data is missing — lack of transparency *is itself* a risk.
+- Score **0** when data is missing as lack of transparency is itself a risk.
-- Reassess periodically — risk posture changes over time (audits expire, code evolves, regulations shift).
+- Reassess periodically as risk posture changes over time (audits expire, code evolves, regulations shift).
-- Use scenario testing (e.g., bridge failure, redemption stress, regulatory action) to refine scores.
+- Consider scenario testing (e.g., bridge failure, redemption stress, regulatory action) to refine scores.